hypulse/trilium-tomato-widget/README.md

 ## Installation

-1. Download the `tomato-widget.zip` file from the [latest release](https://github.com/hypulse/trilium-tomato-widget/releases).
+1. Download the `TomatoWidget.zip` file from the [releases page](https://github.com/hypulse/trilium-tomato-widget/releases).
 2. In Trilium, right click on the node you want to add the widget to, and import the zip file.
 Uncheck the `Safe Import` option.
 3. Refresh the page.